apenwarr/redo/README.md

 	eval `dircolors $HOME/.dircolors.conf`

+# Do I have to put all my .do files in the same directories as he files I want to build ?

+It is possible to put the `.do` files in a `do/` subdirectory.
+They will be searched and found just like other `.do` files.
+This way, you can avoid having tons of `.do` files cluttering your directories.

 # What are the three parameters ($1, $2, $3) to a .do file?

 NOTE: These definitions have changed since the earliest